Exact steady states of the impurity-doped XXZ spin chain coupled to dissipators: Numerical results

 In this section, we demonstrate the numerical results for the Lindblad master equation (\ref{eq:LB}) for the finite-size $XXZ$ spin chain with the spin-1/2 impurity (Eqs.~(\ref{eq:int-1a}) and (\ref{eq:int-1b})) and boundary dissipation.
 Our approach is based on the quantum-trajectory method \cite{bib:Carmichael93, bib:Daley14, big:DCM92} combined with the exact diagonalization.
 We set the initial state to be the N\'{e}el state $|\uparrow\downarrow\uparrow\downarrow\cdots\rangle$.
 The ground state of the bulk Hamiltonian with the impurity $H_{XXZ}^{\rm imp}$ (\ref{eq: H imp}) under the open boundary condition has vanishing expectation values for the local magnetization, $\langle \sigma_k^z\rangle=0$, for arbitrary $\xi$.

 In Fig.~\ref{fig:S^z time evolution}, we show the time evolution of the local magnetization $\langle\sigma_k^z\rangle$ ($k=1,2,\dots,7$) for the integrable dissipative $XXZ$ spin chain with $\Delta=0.5$ (Fig.~\ref{fig:S^z time evolution}(a)) and $\Delta=1.5$ (Fig.~\ref{fig:S^z time evolution}(b)) with the system size $N=12$.
 The impurity is inserted at the site $k=7$.
 For $\Delta=0.5$, one can see that the local magnetization at the impurity site ($\langle\sigma_{k=7}^z\rangle$) rapidly grows to the negative value after the system arrives at the steady state around $t\sim 10$, while the other sites for $k\le 6$ have relatively small positive magnetization (except near the boundary).
 Due to the injection/ejection of spins at the boundaries, the spin current flows steadily through the system, which does not suppress the local magnetization but rather enhances the magnetization at the impurity site.
 This {\it current-induced magnetization} is a unique phenomenon in out-of-equilibrium spin chains with impurities, and is in stark contrast to our naive expectation that magnetization would be suppressed due to heating induced by current flow.
 Let us remark that the local magnetization vanishes at the ground state of the bulk Hamiltonian without dissipators.
 For $\Delta=1.5$, the system shows the development of local magnetization throughout the bulk, and the impurity does not particularly enhance the magnetization near the impurity site.
+The difference of the impurity effect between the case of $\Delta=0.5$ and $\Delta=1.5$ may come from the difference of the magnitude of the current.
+In the gapless regime ($\Delta <1$), the magnitude of the steady-state current is in the order of 1.
+Hence the transported spin can be trapped around the impurity site, inducing local magnetization.
+On the other hand, in the gapped regime ($\Delta >1$) the steady-state current is exponentially small as the system size grows \cite{bib:P11-2}.
+Hence there is no transported spins that can be trapped at the impurity site, and there is no current-induced magnetization.